RealOrxify/Chrome-Dino-Bookmarklets/README.md

 # Chrome-Dino-Hacks
-this is alot of chrome dino bookmarklets and these are cool and they do stuff lol
+These are Chrome Dino Hacks, this code is deeply obfuscated so people don't redestribute the code
-# This Code is deeply obfuscated
+# This code is deeply obfuscated